topukhan/blogPost/README.md

 # Social Media Blog Post CRUD Application

-This is a simple mini project that demonstrates a blog post CRUD application with user-post one-to-many relationship and search functionality.
+This is a mini project that demonstrates a blog post CRUD application with user-post one-to-many relationship and search functionality.

 ## Key Features